This step-by-step guide explains how to set up a new MySQL server running in Docker container in only a few minutes.

 3. Run a MySQL Docker Container

-Now that you have MySQL Docker image on your machine and a volume to persist the data, you can deploy a container.
+Now that you have a MySQL Docker image on your machine and a volume to persist the data, you can deploy a container.
 You must also set a password for the MySQL root user by using the

 MYSQL_ROOT_PASSWORD environment variable.